Urinary incontinence

 Urinary incontinence can cause falls in different ways.

 - You might rush to the toilet in fear of not reaching it in time.
-This is particularly risky when you get out of bed at night, it is dark and you feel sleepy.
+This is particularly risky when you get out of bed at night, when it is dark and you feel sleepy.

-- You might feel sleepy (drowsy) during the day because you wake up to pee during the night.
+- You might feel sleepy during the day because you wake up to pee during the night.
 This can make you more likely to fall.

 - Some medicines used to treat urinary incontinence can cause low blood pressure when you stand up (postural hypotension).
 These can include antidepressants (Cymbalta and Tofranil) and anticholinergic medicines (Ditropan, Oxytrol and Detrol).